-Subsequent to March 31, 2018, the Company announced it has entered into an option with Elk Exploration Ltd. (the "Optionor") to acquire 3 Licenses containing 720 acres representing the balance of land located within the Bass River concessions as noted above.
+During the three months ended March 31, 2018, the Company announced it has entered into an option with Elk Exploration Ltd. (the "Optionor") to acquire 3 Licenses containing 720 acres representing the balance of land located within the Bass River concessions as noted above.